 Outstanding (deadline passed)

-Δ Partial Completion/Ongoing (deadline not yet reached)
+Partial Completion/Ongoing (deadline not yet reached)

-0 Completed
+2 Completed

-Issue (from the report) Required Action Milestones Due Date Lead Update Status Strengthen engagement with staf ff and partners to ensure clarit y of vision and desired out comes in relation to o the Corporate Strategy, priorities and initiatives More needs to be done to ensure clarity of vision and priorities.
+Issue (from the report) Required Action Milestones Due Date Lead Update Status Strengthen engagement with star Strengthen engagement with staff and partners to ensure clarity of vision and desired outcomes in relation to the Corporate Strategy, priorities and initiatives More needs to be done to ensure clarity of vision and priorities.
 Key to this will be recognising and valuing the good work that the council has already undertaken which provide the building blocks for the future.
-Mini review of the existing Corporate Strategy Revised Corporate Strategy - CMT & Leader Revised Corporate Strategy - Policy and Finance Committee • July 2018 CEO/ Principal Policy and Performance Officer Completed - reported to Policy and Finance Committee June 2018 A new Corporate Strategy will be developed next year.
+Revised Corporate Strategy - CMT & Leader Revised Corporate Strategy - Policy and Finance Committee • July 2018 CEO/ Principal Policy and Performance Officer Completed - reported to Policy and Finance Committee June 2018 • A new Corporate Strategy will be developed next year.
 This provides an opportunity for the Leadership to develop a clear timetable of engagement with both staff and partners.
-This will Inform staff, public and other key stakeholders of the revised Corporate Strategy and progress updates Circulation of revised Corporate Strategy to staff Publish revised Corporate Strategy on the Council's website • July 2018 Principal Policy and Performance Officer Completed - information in Backchat and published on the Council's website . 🥥
+This will Inform staff, public and other key stakeholders of the revised Corporate Strategy and progress updates revised Corporate Strategy to staff • July 2018 Principal Policy and Performance Officer Completed - information in Backchat and published on the Council's website

 Issue (from the report) Required Action Milestones Due Date Lead Update Status help ensure wider ownership of the vision, ambitions and priorities.
-The council need to ensure continued, timely engagement of staff at all levels to ensure wider understanding and buy in Review Internal Communications Review of Internal Communications - Personnel Committee September 2018 Head of HR/ Principal Communications Officer Following the Staff Survey an action plan was developed and approved by personnel Committee in June 2018.
-Several actions around Internal Communications were included and are now being implemented. . 🥝 staff at all levels to ensure wider understanding and buy in.
-It is important that the council continues to engage staff at all levels of the organisation to ensure ownership of future ambitions and priorities.
+The council need to ensure continued, timely engagement of staff at all levels to ensure wider understanding and buy in.
+Review Internal Communications Review of Internal Communications - Personnel Committee • September 2018 Head of HR/ Principal Communications Officer Following the Staff Survey an action plan was developed and approved by personnel Committee in June 2018.
+Several actions around Internal Communications were included and are now being implemented. . 🧼 It is important that the council continues to engage staff at all levels of the organisation to ensure ownership of future ambitions and priorities.
 Feeding back to staff following the staff survey is key.
 Regular Corporate Strategy progress updates to staff and celebration of successes will help to keep the whole organisation engaged around delivery of the plan.
-Develop a shared vision for the Borough Report to Policy and Finance setting out plans for developing new Corporate Strategy 2019-2023 Develop new Corporate Strategy 2019-2023 2018 CEO/ Principal Policy and Performance Officer Reported to Policy and Finance Committee September 2018 A new Corporate Strategy for 2019-2023 will be developed over the coming months following an away day to develop the Corporate Priorities of the new Council. . 🙆 Review the Performance Manage ement Framework linked to the e Corporate Strategy As part of the development of the new Corporate Strategy, the framework should be reviewed to ensure it is rooted in the priorities and ambitions of the council moving forward.
+Develop a shared vision for the Borough Report to Policy and Finance setting out plans for developing new Corporate Strategy 2019-2023 Develop new Corporate Strategy 2019-2023 2018 CEO/ Principal Policy and Performance Officer Reported to Policy and Finance Committee September 2018 A new Corporate Strategy for 2019-2023 was approved by Policy and Finance Committee in September 2019 .
+2 Review the Performance Manage ement Framework linked to th e Corporate Strategy As part of the development of the new Corporate Strategy, the framework should be reviewed to ensure it is rooted in the priorities and ambitions of the council moving forward.
 There are opportunities to review the monitoring information shared with committees to maintain clear governance, ownership and constructive challenge.
 Review the Performance Management Framework in light of revised Corporate Strategy Review performance monitoring information provided to committees to enable progress with key priorities to be better monitored Revised Performance Management Framework and Indicators • September 2018 CMT, Heads of Service and Principal Policy and Performance Officer Review of Performance Management Framework reported to Policy and Finance Committee September 2018.
-Review of Performance Indicators is ongoing. . 🗷
+Review of Performance Indicators is ongoing. .
+2